State of the Art Indoor Air Quality Testing and Purification Services Miami FL

 Your home is a haven for you and your family that can fall susceptible to many different types of pollutants.
 With the use of our professional South Florida testing services you can rest easy and confident that your home will be protected from the many pollutants that can pose health dangers.
 Miami Mold Specialist offers background expertise which includes indoor environmental consulting in various commercial settings to benefit the homeowner and business person, screening for conditions and constituents that may be impacting the indoor environment.
 The indoor environment includes a number of complex factors working together to make a space livable or to work in.
 These include air quality, thermal comfort, lighting, sound, and odor.

 Miami Mold Specialist is capable of addressing all of these factors on an as needed basis or as per your request.
 For complaints of an indoor air quality concern, or in preventing an air quality situation from developing, governmental guidelines and standards are followed.
-The most useful resource for the homeowner or small business enterprise in existing situations is the Environmental Protection Agency (EPA) who has identified the most common sources of indoor air pollution in a home as: Radon Environmental Tobacco Smoke Biologicals (mold & bacteria) Formaldehyde Pesticides Asbestos Lead Additionally, moisture can be a major contributor affecting indoor health.
+The most useful resource for the homeowner or small business enterprise in existing situations is the Environmental Protection Agency (EPA) who has identified the most common sources of indoor air pollution in a home as: Radon, Natural Environmental particles and microbials, Tobacco Smoke, Biologicals (mold & bacteria), Formaldehyde, Pesticides, Asbestos, Lead.
+Additionally, moisture can be a major contributor affecting indoor health.
 Either in unregulated humidity levels or uncontrolled or unidentified leaks, moisture can lead to fungal spores or mold that can be very unhealthy to occupants; and can cause extensive structural damage.

 Here are some important facts to know: